kinopio-club/kinopio-help/api/index.md

 <h3 class="badge boxes">Box Routes</h3>

-Routes with Auth `canEditSpace` requires that your Authorization apiKey belongs to a user with the permission to edit the space that the connection type belongs to.
+Routes with Auth `canEditSpace` requires that your Authorization apiKey belongs to a user with the permission to edit the space that the box belongs to.

 Method | Path | Description | Auth
 --- | --- | --- | ---